qwe638853/RPG_agent/README.md

 mox run game --network anvil
 ```

+## How to play

+### Create your character
+When you create your character, you'll be prompted to enter your character's name and provide a brief background description.
+The AI will generate an image based on your description, bringing your unique character to life as an NFT.
+### Start your travel
+Once your character is created, you can begin your adventure.
+As you travel, you'll have the freedom to choose your actions and shape your story.
+And if you're ever unsure of what to do next, the RPG Agent will guide you by suggesting narrative options to keep the adventure moving forward.

 ## Future Prospects & Roadmap

 This version serves as a conceptual demo, showcasing the core mechanics and possibilities of RPG Agent.
 There is significant room for future advancements and enhancements, including: